Szarlej Mine: History of the mine

-From 1822 to 1823, the annual production of galman was between 180,000 and 200,000 quintals (likely between 180,000 and).
+From 1822 to 1823, the annual production of calamine was between 180,000 and 200,000 quintals (likely between 180,000 and).
 In 1823, 276,195 Lcwt of ore were extracted.
 The average cost of obtaining one quintal was 2 groszy, and it was sold for further processing at 10 groszy, generating significant profit, amounting to over 3 million thalers in 1823.
-An official of the mine, Artur Miller, wrote:The business was excellent [...]
-Galman was in high demand, fetching a good number of thalers.
+An official of the mine, Artur Miller, wrote:The business was excellent [...] calamine was in high demand, fetching a good number of thalers.
 A large portion of the zinc, smelted in the Piekary foundries owned by the same owners as the mines, was loaded onto carts and transported to the Oder river, from where it went to Szczecin, and then further to Sweden, Denmark, America, and India.
 A large portion was used within Germany.In 1828, due to a decline in zinc prices, the mine reduced its workforce to a quarter of its original size, and employees' wages were halved.
 The first high-pressure steam drainage machine was installed in the mine in 1834, and the first mechanical washing plant was built in the 1840s.
-Until the 1830s, the mine supplied more galman than all the others in the region.
-Until 1845, it was the most profitable galman mine (in 1845, the mine provided a profit of 3,086,760 thalers), contributing 66.3% of the overall income from galman mines in the region, and the mine's shares were sold at very high prices.
+Until the 1830s, the mine supplied more calamine than all the others in the region.
+Until 1845, it was the most profitable calamine mine (in 1845, the mine provided a profit of 3,086,760 thalers), contributing 66.3% of the overall income from calamine mines in the region, and the mine's shares were sold at very high prices.
 Previously unexplored galena was also encountered.
 In 1853, lead ore extraction in Szarlej amounted to 22.5% of the region's extraction, second only to the Fryderyk mine.
 The first million hundredweights were extracted in 1856.
-In 1858, the Szarlej mine extracted 1,090,733 Lcwt of galman with 997 employees.
-Annual galman extraction reached up to 1.5 e6Lcwt.
+In 1858, the Szarlej mine extracted 1,090,733 Lcwt of calamine with 997 employees.
+Annual calamine extraction reached up to 1.5 e6Lcwt.
 The ore from the mine was sent to the Paulshütte smelter near Mysłowice.